kanika1206/CHIT-CHAT/README.md

 ### Contact
-For any issues or questions, feel free to reach out at kanikakapoor2308@gmail.com or create an issue in the repository.
+For any issues or questions, feel free to reach out at kanikakapoor2308@gmail.com or you can reach at my Linkedin profile : https://www.linkedin.com/in/kanika-369bab286/ .